Awi Federgruen

-Awi Federgruen (born 1953, in Geneva) is a Dutch/American mathematician and operations researcher and Charles E. Exley Professor of Management at the Columbia University Graduate School of Business and affiliate professor at the university's Fu Foundation School of Engineering and Applied Science.
+Awi Federgruen (born 1953, in Geneva) is a Dutch/American mathematician and operations researcher and Charles E. Exley Professor of Management at the Columbia Business School and affiliate professor at the university's Fu Foundation School of Engineering and Applied Science.

 Biography

 Federgruen received his BA from the University of Amsterdam in 1972, where he also received his MS in 1975 and his PhD in Operations Research in 1978 with a thesis entitled "Markovian Control Problems, Functional Equations and Algorithms" under supervision of Gijsbert de Leve and Henk Tijms.

-Federgruen started his academic career as Research Fellow at the Centrum Wiskunde & Informatica, Amsterdam early 1970s, and was faculty member of the University of Rochester, Graduate School of Management.
+Federgruen started his academic career as a Research Fellow at the Centrum Wiskunde & Informatica, Amsterdam, in the early 1970s, and was a faculty member of the University of Rochester, Graduate School of Management.
 In 1979 he was appointed Professor at the Columbia University.
 In 1992 he was named the first Charles E. Exley Jr. Professor of Management, and holds the Chair of the Decision, Risk and Operations (DRO) Division.
 From 1997 to 2002 he was Vice Dean of the University.
 He serves as a principal consultant for the Israel Air Force, in the area of logistics and procurement policies.